 What is the Shortfall Offer?

-The Responsible Entity intends to -

-- offer any New Units not taken up by Eligible Unitholders under the Entitlement Offer (including the Oversubscription Facility) (Shortfall) at the Offer Price under this PDS, and - offer to issue New Units (at the Offer Price) up to the number which represents the Trust's available placement capacity under ASX Listing Rule 7.1 (Placement Capacity).
+The Responsible Entity intends to offer any New Units not taken up by Eligible Unitholders under the Entitlement Offer (including the Oversubscription Facility) (Shortfall) at the Offer Price under this PDS (Shortfall Offer) to new Retail and Institutional Investors.